K-Constantine/Amaraki/README.md

 # Amaraki
+Djinni is a tool for generating cross-language type declarations and interface bindings.
+It's designed to connect C++ with either Java or Objective-C. Python support is available in an experimental version on the python branch.

+The engineers at Dropbox use Djinni to interface cross-platform C++ library code with platform-specific Java and Objective-C on Android and iOS.

+It was announced at CppCon 2014.
+You can see the [slides](https://bit.ly/djinnitalk) and [video](https://bit.ly/djinnivideo).
+For more info about Djinni and how others are using it, check this [link](https://github.com/dropbox/djinni).

-A Dropbox Djinni wrapper for simplifying and modularizating your code base.
+Amaraki is simply a Djinni wrapper for simplifying and modularizating your code base.
+It is focused towards modularizing your functionalities and achieving a sustainable code base.
+It comes prebuilt with [curl](http://curl.haxx.se/libcurl), [restful_mapper](https://github.com/logandk/restful_mapper), [yajl](http://lloyd.github.io/yajl), [curlcpp](https://github.com/JosephP91/curlcpp) and [rapidjson](https://github.com/miloyip/rapidjson).

 ## Build Project